-The third stage12 this research was development.
+The third stage of this search was development.
 The researchers did two steps in the developing stage, namely expert appraisal and developmental design.
-Expert app13 al is a technique for validating or assessing the feasibility of a product design.
+Expert appraisal is a technologue for validating or assessing the feasibility of a product design.
 Experts in their fields evaluate the product.
 The suggestions given are used to improve the materials that have been compiled.
 The researchers held field try-out products in developmental testing on the real subject.
 The product trial aims to acquire a qualitative assessment of the product under development (Borg & Gall, 2003).